 How do you undertake the program?

 The program usually comprises two modules, which are completed via a combination of online activities, workshop attendance, self-study and assessment.
-A step by step summary for completing the program can be viewed here.

 You need to complete:

 - the compulsory Financial Markets Core Module and